ricn/ricn.github.io/_posts/2014-07-31-reactjs-and-rails.markdown

     * ###### - Comment
   * ###### - CommentForm

-We're going to implement the components from inside out so the first one will be the Comment component.
+We're going to implement the components from inside out so the first one will be the `Comment` component.
-The comment component will be responsible for rendering a single comment with an author and comment text property:
+The `Comment` component will be responsible for rendering a single comment with an author and comment text property:

 Replace the Hello World example in your `comments.js.jsx` with this: